+In this paper, we develop algorithm for computing the stationary distribution vectors of upper and lower BHMCs, based on their MIP-form solutions.
+As mentioned above, there are two types of the MIP-form solutions: the single-limit and double-limit MIP-form solutions.
+Using the single-limit MIP-form solutions, we establish numerically stable algorithms for upper and lower BHMCs.
+These algorithms do not require to determine the maximum number of blocks (or levels) involved in computing.
+On the other hand, the existing algorithms in \cite{Baum12-Procedia,Baum12-COR,Brig95,Klim06,Phun10-QTNA,Shin98}, as well as Takine's algorithm~\cite{Taki16}, require such input parameters, though it is, in general, difficult to determine the parameters appropriately.
+This problem does not arise from our algorithms originating from the single-limit MIP-form solutions.

+We note that, as far as upper BHMCs are concerned, our algorithm (mentioned above) does not always stop within a finite number of iterations.
+Thus, we develop an alternative algorithm for upper BHMCs by using the double-limit MIP-form solution, instead of the single-limit one.
+This alternative algorithm always stops after a finite number of iterations, though it requires the maximum number of blocks involved in computing, as with the existing algorithms.

 The rest of this paper is divided into two sections.
-Section~\ref{sec-fundamental-matrix} derives the limit formulas associated with the normalized fundamental matrix by relating it to linearly augmented truncation approximation.
-Section~\ref{sec-Hessenberg} presents the MIP-form solutions for block-Hessenberg Markov chains and the algorithms for computing the solutions.
+Section~\ref{sec-fundamental-matrix} derives the limit formulas associated with the normalized fundamental matrix.
+Section~\ref{sec-Hessenberg} presents the MIP-form solutions of BHMCs and the algorithms for computing the solutions.